Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Conclusion

 \section{Conclusion}

-In this work, we investigated the flare frequency distributions (FFDs) of M dwarf stars using complementary datasets from TESS and CHEOPS.
-By combining the long temporal baselines of TESS with the high photometric precision and cadence of CHEOPS, we extended the dynamic range over which stellar flares can be detected and characterised.
-This allowed us to probe both the low- and high-energy regimes of the FFD with greater accuracy than previous single-mission studies.
+We investigated the FFDs of M dwarf stars using complementary datasets from TESS and CHEOPS.
+By combining the long TESS baselines with the high photometric precision and cadence of CHEOPS, we extended the dynamic range over which stellar flares can be detected and characterised.
+This allowed us to probe both the low- and high-energy regimes of the FFD with greater accuracy than single-mission studies.

-We developed a comprehensive flare analysis pipeline that included flare detection, decomposition, injection-recovery tests, and corrections for both flare frequency and bolometric energy.
-This enabled us to construct FFDs based on equivalent duration (ED) as well as bolometric energy, while accounting for observational biases and instrument-specific sensitivities.
-Our results show that ED-based FFDs are well described by a power-law distribution, consistent with expectations from flare scaling laws.
-However, when converted into bolometric energy, the FFDs deviate from a simple power law due to the convolution with the lognormal distribution of stellar luminosities across the sample.
+We developed a comprehensive flare-analysis pipeline including detection, decomposition, injection-recovery tests, and corrections of flare frequency and bolometric energy.
+This enabled us to construct FFDs based on ED and bolometric energy while accounting for observational biases and instrument-specific sensitivities.
+Our results show that ED-based FFDs are well described by a power law, consistent with expectations from flare scaling laws.
+However, when converted into bolometric energy, the FFDs deviate from a simple power law due to the convolution with the lognormal luminosity distribution of the sample.

-We found that a truncated power-law model with a slope change around $10^{33}$ erg, which corresponds to the threshold typically associated with superflares, provides the best fit to $E_{\text{bol}}$-based FFDs, although statistical significance was only achieved at $p$-value < 0.1.
-This functional form captures two key features of the observed distributions.
+We found that a truncated power law with a slope change around $10^{35}$ erg provides the best fit to $E_{\text{bol}}$-based FFDs, though statistical significance was achieved only at $p$ value < 0.1.
+This reflects two key features of the distributions.
 First, the apparent flattening at low energies, which has previously motivated the use of lognormal models, is shown here to result from observational biases of low-energy flares.
-By correcting for these biases and combining data from both TESS and CHEOPS, we demonstrate that the low-energy region aligns well with a truncated power law once these effects are taken into account.
-Second, the observed decrease of flare frequency at high energies may reflect either an intrinsic physical limit to flare generation or the scarcity of such events given the limited observational baselines.
+After correcting for these effects and combining TESS and CHEOPS, we show that the resulting FFDs follow a power law up to $\sim 10^{35}$ erg.
+Beyond this threshold, the distribution deviates from a pure power law.
+After conducting stabilised Kolmogorov-Smirnov and exceedance tests, we attribute this deviation to limited sampling of the most energetic events.